Brans-Dicke Theory and primordial black holes in Early Matter-Dominated Era: Abstract

 \section{Abstract}

 We show that primordial black holes can be formed in the matter-dominated era with gravity described by the Brans-Dicke theory.
-Considering an early matter-dominated era between inflation and reheating, we show that the primordial black holes formed during that era evaporate quicker than those of early radiation-dominated era.
+Considering an early matter-dominated era between inflation and reheating, we found that the primordial black holes formed during that era evaporate at a quicker rate than those of early radiation-dominated era.
 Thus, in comparison with latter case, less number of primordial black holes could exist today.
-Again the constraints on primordial black hole formation become stronger than their radiation-dominated era counterparts indicating a significant enhancement in the formation of primordial black holes during the matter-dominaed era.
+Again the constraints on primordial black hole formation tend towards the larger value than their radiation-dominated era counterparts indicating a significant enhancement in the formation of primordial black holes during the matter-dominaed era.

 \keywords{primordial black holes, modified gravity}